-The idea for this bittersweet painting came after coming across the following quote, by the writer Jamie Anderson:
+The idea for this painting came after discovering the following quote by the writer Jamie Anderson:

 Grief, I’ve learned, is really just love.
 It’s all the love you want to give, but cannot.
 All that unspent love gathers up in the corners of your eyes, the lump in your throat, and in that hollow part of your chest.
 Grief is just love with no place to go.